Jamesliangk9/unsw-restech.github.io/docs/using_katana/troubleshooting_navigation.md

-title: Navigation and Troubleshooting
+title: Navigation and Quick Start Guide

-# Finding Information and Troubleshooting on Katana
+# Finding Information and Getting Started on Katana

-Katana documentation is organised by task.
-When you are unsure where to begin, first identify what you are trying to do, then use the links below to find the relevant instructions.
+Katana documentation is organised into sections covering access, jobs, storage, software, data transfer, and support.
+If you are unsure where to begin, use the links below to identify the section most relevant to your work.

-This page also provides a basic troubleshooting workflow for common Katana problems.
-It is intended as a starting point rather than a replacement for the detailed documentation linked throughout the page.
+This page also provides a short starting path for new users, followed by practical checks that can help confirm that a Katana session and job are working as expected.

 ---